 Don’t know your credit score?
 Check it here for free.
 If your credit score is under 640, a secured business credit card may help you build your score.
-At the same time, you may want to seek professional help fixing your credit.
-Read our review of top credit repair companies, or reach out to our recommended provider, My Credit Group.
+If your credit score is above 640, you may be able to qualify for an unsecured small business credit card.

 Best Secured Business Credit Card: Wells Fargo Business Secured Credit Card